Altiran/.github/README.md

-# Altiran GitHub Profile Configuration
+# Altiran on GitHub
-This repository contains configuration files for Altiran's official GitHub profile.
+Community health files for the Altiran organization on GitHub.